Joshfairhead/Obsidian/Omnicient/Entities/LunarPunkLabs.md

 #### Articulation
 What is science?
 - According to Thomas Kuhn, its a community of parctice.
+(Monitoring)
 - According to Popper, it's about explanitory power.
+(Verification)
 - According to us, it's the middle out regulation between these views.
+(Reporting)

 The cypher punks would say: don't trust, verify.
 This ties in nicely with MRV; monitoring, ve

-We support and report.
+We support throug facillitation and report.

 Facillitation and support for open science DAOs.